bforsbe/OccuPy/docs/Tutorials/simple.md

 2. If you are unsure where the GUI will run and put output files, or want to change this, click "Session"->"Change location" in the top menu.

-3. ou will find three (3) large buttons above the ouput log.
+3. You will find three (3) large buttons above the ouput log.
 These should all be greyed out.
 Check that the far-right button to start ChimeraX does not indicate "(not found)".
 If ChimeraX was not found, you will not be able to invoke ChimeraX from the OccuPy GUI.
-Please see the advice here to remedy this.
+Please see the advice under "Troubleshooting" in these docs to remedy this.

 ---